flare-foundation/flare-system-c-chain-indexer/README.md

 database = "flare_ftso_indexer"
 username = "root"
 password = "root"
-log_queries = true
+log_queries = false
-opt_tables = "commit,revealBitvote,signResult,finalize,offerRewards" # which type of transactions should have their data extracted and saved into a separate DB table (this can be used only if the indexer is indexing FTSO scaling) history_drop = 604800 # Enable deleting the transactions that are older (timestamp of the block) than history_drop (in seconds)
+history_drop = 604800 # Enable deleting the transactions and logs in DB that are older (timestamp of the block) than history_drop (in seconds); set 0 or skip to turn off

 [logger]
 level = "INFO"